zulip/zulip/docs/production/maintain-secure-upgrade.md

 under 30 seconds unless there is an expensive transition involved.
 Unless you have tested the upgrade in advance, we recommend doing upgrades at off hours.

+### Upgrading the distro

-Note that upgrading an existing Zulip production server from Ubuntu 14.04 Trusty to Ubuntu 16.04 Xenial will require significant manual intervention on your part to migrate the data in the database from Postgres 9.3 to Postgres 9.5.
+Note that upgrading an existing Zulip production server from Ubuntu 14.04 Trusty to Ubuntu 16.04 Xenial (or 16.04 Xenial to 18.04 Bionic) will require significant manual intervention on your part to migrate the data in the database from Postgres 9.3 to Postgres 9.5.
 Contributions on testing and documenting this process are welcome!

 ### Preserving local changes to configuration files